rmooreID/Home-Assistant-Appliance-Monitor/README.md

 There are other ways (IFTTT, Slack, Twitter) to get alerts from a sensor to your phone but that's a topic for another guide.

+## Disclaimer
 This guide assumes that the reader has basic knowledge and experience with electronics prototyping, soldering, scripting, and debugging.
-There are many ways to do any project and this is just one of them.
+As with any project there are many ways to acheive the desired result and this is just one of them.
 While I hope this is helpful, I offer no warranty and assume no liability for the result of following any or all of the instructions in this guide.

 ## Here's what you'll need
 - Home Assistant running on the local network